ggiuliopirotta/Wordle/README.md

 - [x] Understand whether it is better to use a possible or allowed word
 - [x] Fix entropy calculation and show actual gain
 - [ ] Attempt using a dummy guess
+- [x] Add a shortcut to use the guess from the solver
+- [ ] Color cells automatically
 - [x] Handle errors
 - [x] Endgame